sinbruh/group4-webapp/docs/SPRINT.md

 ### Goals

-The goals of this sprint is to (1) create the use-case diagram, (2) create the database schema, (3) continue working on the wireframes and (4) create the HTML skeleton for the project.
+The goals of this sprint is to create the use-case diagram, create the database schema, continue working on the wireframes and (4) create the HTML skeleton for the project.

-Issues related to the goals:

-1. Create use-case diagram
-2. Create database schema
-3. Continue working on wireframes
-4. Create HTML skeleton

 ### Work distribution